 Obviously i jazzed the pattern up a bit, just because.
 Fluffy sleeves where quite in at that time (yes, this is a proper flashback post) so i thought i needed a little bit of that in my life.
 I combined the cotton with a rico baby teddy aran yarn for the sleeves and the collar purely because i thought the fluff would hide the imperfections on the edge.

-Over all i followed the pattern very briefly and half-assed which, in hindsight, probably wasn’t the most clever idea.
+Over all i followed the pattern very briefly and half-arsed which, in hindsight, probably wasn’t the most clever idea.
 It’s wearable and i have worn it a few times already and will continue to wear occasionally but it is not the most fitted garment if i may say so myself.
 My loose knitting unfortunately came into play and also the way that cotton behaves was not known to me.
 Thankfully the decision of casting on less stitches paid off, however it is still quite baggy, especially after wearing it for a while at the end of the day.

 Unfortunately i only have unfinished (finished, not sewn up together) pictures so excuse my ends.

 What can i say… The reason why i chose cotton instead of wool was the idea of a more of a summer/spring jumper, tunic even, and in all fairness i did achieve that goal.
 It is light and easy yet the fluffy sleeves add that little bit of cosiness.
-One thing i need to learn or it will hopefully will come with practice is to probably swatch and do better maths haha.
+One thing i need to learn or it will hopefully come with practice is to probably swatch and do better maths haha.
 And learn a thing or two about different yarns and how they behave, but that definitely will come with experience, right?!

 Just keep knitting.